fedeizzo/ParticleSwarmOptimization-OpenMPI/report/02-introduction.md

 ## Project generalities

-In the following sections, the report address how to setup and run the program.
+In the following sections, the report addresses how to setup and run the program.

 ### Libraries
 The project requires few libraries in order to work properly.
 As it is mandatory for the course, [OpenMP](https://www.openmp.org/) and [MPI](https://www.open-mpi.org/) were employed.
-Along with the compulsory libraries, the following libraries were exploited:
+Along with the compulsory libraries, the following ones were exploited:

 - [sqlite](https://www.sqlite.org/index.html): SQLite is a C-language library that provides a SQL database engine that is tiny, quick, self-contained, high-reliability, and full-featured.
 The choice of `sqlite` was made in order to save particles' information at each iteration in an simple and fast way, avoiding dealing with race conditions.

 - [argp](https://www.gnu.org/software/libc/manual/html_node/Argp.html): `argp` is a parsing interface for unix-style argument vectors.
 The argp features include, as defined in the GNU coding standards, automatically producing output in response to the `--help` and `--version` options and the possibility for programmers to explicitly define the input of the script.
 This library was employed in order to allow the user to explore the possible configurations made available by the software.

 - [check](https://libcheck.github.io/check/): `check` is a unit testing framework written in C. It has a straightforward interface for defining unit tests helping the developer to build robust software.
 This library was included in the application in order to perform unit-testing on the structure we have created.
-This choice implication are a more robust software.
+This choice implies a more robust software.

 ### Build
 In order to build the executable file of our project, as well as the binary file needed to run the project unit test, we have employed [GNU Make](https://www.gnu.org/software/make/).